arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Misdemeanors In Arkansas?

 Traffic misdemeanors in Arkansas are criminal moving and nonmoving traffic violations.
-Under A. C.A §5–1–107, misdemeanors have three classifications: Class A, B, and C. Like felonies, fines and jail sentencing for these offenses are authorized by A. C.A §5–4–201 and A. C.A §5–4–401, as well as A. C.A §27–50–304, depending on the gravity of the offense.
+Under A. C.A §5–1–107, misdemeanors have three classifications: Class A, B, and C. Like felonies, fines and jail sentencing for these offenses are authorized by A. C.A §5–4–201 and A. C.A §5–4–401, as well as A. C.A §27–50–304, depending on the severity of the offense.
 However, certain misdemeanors have “unclassified” designations and are punishable according to provisions set in the violations’ statutes.
 Offenders who are convicted of misdemeanors are usually incarcerated in the county or other court-approved jails.
 The court may also consider other penalties, including community service, license restrictions, and additional fines.

 Examples Of Traffic Misdemeanors In Arkansas?